Wednesday, December 7, 2022

 But the real bigotry behind Anti-Circumcision rhetoric is Anti-Semitism.
 It fascinates me how many things are considered Anti-Semitic dog whistles online simply for being something also believed by some past Anti-Semites.
 But all this demonizing of a ritual custom that has been foundational to Jewish cultural identity since the first book of The Bible is apparently fine.
 But it's not just the Jews, it's also part of the cultures of a number of indigenous peoples of the Americas and Australia and other places.

 I still remember the first Anti-Circumcision webpage I ever stumbled upon.
-I was reading it genuinely sympathetic to the author's concerns, but then they just casually inserted an unsourced claim that "rabbis lick the blood off the circumcised Baby's penis" and my jaw just dropped, that's literally an allusion to the Blood Libel and they just dropped it in there and moved on like it was nothing.
+I was reading it genuinely sympathetic to the author's concerns, but then they just casually inserted an unsourced claim that "Rabbis lick the blood off the circumcised Baby's penis" and my jaw just dropped, that's literally an allusion to the Blood Libel and they just dropped it in there and moved on like it was nothing.

 But if you really want to see just how insanely conspiratorial Anti-Circumcision people can get, watch this video on the Silent Hill Wiki.